 The following writing-intensive courses satisfy the MWR for Africana Studies: AFST 301, 306, 406, 480, or 495-496.

-The 3 credit methods course may be selected from any of the participating departments.
-The choices include, but are not limited to, ANTH 302 (Ethnographic Research), any statistics course (ECON, PSYC, or SOCL), ENGL 209 (Critical Approaches to Literature), GOVT 301 (Research Methods), RELG 391 (Theory and Method in the Study of Religion), and SOCL 352 (Methods of Social Research).
+*Upon approval by their faculty advisor, students may also complete this requirement by completing ANTH 302 (Ethnographic Research), any statistics course (ECON, PSYC, or SOCL), ENGL 209 (Critical Approaches to Literature), GOVT 301 (Research Methods), RELG 391 (Theory and Method in the Study of Religion), and SOCL 352 (Methods of Social Research).
 Students who intend to write an Honors thesis should select the methods course that best meets their needs.

 Majors are to take 9 credits from courses listed under Group One of the chosen concentration.
 The three concentrations or tracks that constitute the major are: African-American, African, and Diaspora.
 These are described in the current issue of the Undergraduate Course Catalog.
 The most up-to-date list of eligible courses is published each semester by the University Registrar.